Israel Adesanya Q&A: UFC Star on Netflix, Celebrity and Anderson Silva

 A heavy favorite against aging legend Anderson Silva—a -650 favorite to be exact (bet $650 to win $100), per OddsShark—Adesanya routinely names Silva as the inspiration for his decision to pursue MMA.
 If Adesanya fulfills expectations and takes his idol down, the rising star will be well-positioned to challenge for the UFC middleweight title.
 As coincidence would have it, Adesanya-Silva serves as the co-main event of UFC 234, one slot below champion Robert Whittaker's defense against Kelvin Gastelum.

-The 29-year-old Nigerian-New-Zealander is 15-0 as a pro, including a 4-0 UFC mark highlighted by two knockouts.
+The 29-year-old Nigerian-New Zealander is 15-0 as a pro, including a 4-0 UFC mark highlighted by two knockouts.
 An electric first-round finish of Derek Brunson last fall in New York's Madison Square Garden launched Adesanya's star into a new layer of the UFC atmosphere.

 Adesanya recently spoke exclusively with Bleacher Report's Scott Harris about his title aspirations, his newfound celebrity, his everyday life and the latest plot points in a cinematic life.